harvard-nrg/python-workshop/docs/for.md

 ```

 If you want to iterate over the `dict` returning both the `key` and `value`
-pairs, you would use the following syntax
+as a pair, you would use the following syntax

 ```python
 for key,value in a.items():